Francis Grosvenor, 8th Earl of Wilton: Marriages and children

-His third wife was a biographer who wrote under the name "Sue Ebury": The Many Lives of Kenneth Myer; Weary the Life of Sir Edward Dunlop, Weary: King Of The River.
-An editor and publisher, Lady Wilton was also a member of the Development Council of the National Library of Australia and patron of the Australian Garden History Society.
+His third wife was a biographer who wrote, under the name "Sue Ebury", The Many Lives of Kenneth Myer, Weary the Life of Sir Edward Dunlop and Weary: King Of The River.
+An editor and publisher, she was also a member of the Development Council of the National Library of Australia and patron of the Australian Garden History Society.

+His fourth wife was Joanna "Jo" Baevski (5 April 1948 – 16 April 2026), grand-daughter of the Melbourne retail merchant Sidney Myer, whom he married on 21 February 2023 at St Peter's Eastern Hill, Melbourne.

+Death

+Wilton died on 4 September 2026 at the age of 92.